-When you get your first large customer(s), or you are trying to get that first win in a certain market segment (Vertical, Geography, Enterprise) it's tempting to "grease the wheels" by discounting.
+When you get your first large customer(s), or you're trying to get that first win in a certain market segment (Vertical, Geography, Enterprise) it's tempting to "grease the wheels" by lowering your SaaS pricing.

 In general, whenever you discount, you need to be able to answer the question "Why?" to all your existing customers and future prospects.
 You need to be able to explain what you got in return so that they don't think you gave something away that they are now also entitled to.

 While it can give you some extra revenue one-time, what's the impact on your all up price perception with your current and future customers?
 The last thing you want to happen is that the value perception of your product or service decreases because you discount for a certain (group of) customers.

 Discounting from your standard price list is not bad, as long as you consider the following principles: